tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 [StreamExecutorInterface](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/stream_executor/stream_executor_internal.h;l=166?q=StreamExecutorinterface)
 is quite large and some of its methods are only sporadically used.
 Therefore, we plan to wrap only a subset of key StreamExecutorInterface functionality.
+We decided on this subset based on the PluggableDevice usecase as well as potential future devices such as TPUs.

 See proposed C API below: